SammCheese/Do-Not-Slowmode-Me/README.md

 ```

 #
-By Default, the Plugin blocks Sending Messages if the Slowmode is 10 or more Minutes (Configurable in Settings)
+By Default, the Plugin blocks Sending Messages if the Slowmode is 10 or more Minutes in a Channel (Configurable in Settings)